 About the Artist

-Daniel Mihalyo and Annie Han collaborate as Lead Pencil Studio (Seattle) on projects in architecture, site-specific large-scale installations and typological research.
+Daniel Mihalyo (Seattle) and Annie Han collaborate as Lead Pencil Studio on projects in architecture, site-specific large-scale installations, and typological research.
 Trained equally in architecture and the studio arts, their work is an exploration of the history and memory of previously occupied sites with spatial gestures at the architectural scale.
-Both Mihalyo and Han received Bachelor of Architecture degrees from the University of Oregon with training in drawing, metals, sculpture, ceramics and photography.
+Both artists received bachelor of architecture degrees from the University of Oregon with training in drawing, metals, sculpture, ceramics, and photography.
 Their work has been exhibited in Seattle at the Center on Contemporary Art, the Henry Art Gallery, Suyama Space, and the Lawrimore Project.
 They were selected by the Architecture League of New York as a 2006 Emerging Voice, and their work has been reviewed in Art in America, Architectural Record and Dwell, among others.
 The artist team has received a Creative Capital Visual Arts Grant, a 2006 Stranger Genius Award, a project grant from the Graham Foundation for Advanced Studies in the Fine Arts, and an Americans for the Arts’ 2011 Year in Review Award.
-Mihalyo and Han reside in Seattle.
+They reside in Seattle.

 Information included above was provided by artist at the time of application.